E3V3A/gh-missue/README.md

 **Q:** *Will I continue to support this tool?*

-Sure, why not, but I will not spend any more time for new features.
+Sure, if it is broken, but I will not spend any more time for new features.
 So if you wanna add something please send me a PR.

 ---